 I can hear your thoughts: “There are just too many students and too little time” to converse with each student individually.
 As someone who once taught a class of 43 students, I concur wholeheartedly.
 However, no matter the class size, you can keep one-on-one communication going with each student throughout the year if you are intentional.
 For example: Take a moment to talk to students while on hall duty, at recess, or during morning/afternoon downtime.
 Don’t limit your conversation to classwork – include student interests as well.
 This will help you build relationships with your students, which is vital in creating that safe learning environment for them.

 Students all share a common desire to be heard.
 Giving students a safe place for self-expression in your classroom is invaluable.
 School is a place where students should be learning to use their voices to advocate for themselves, for others, and affect change on large and small scales.
 When students express a desire to change the classroom or school, listen.
 While it won’t always be wise to oblige, listening demonstrates that you value their voice.
 When students show passion and concern about societal issues, find productive, appropriate ways for them to express that in the classroom.
 Remember that we are training up impactful, responsible citizens.

-A safe learning environment that encourages students to be authentic, with the ability to present their ideas without fear, is something that all educators should aspire to create.
+A safe learning environment that encourages students to be authentic and present their ideas without fear is something that all educators should aspire to create.